davidv171/expressBackend/README.md

 3. `node index.js`
 4. Check terminal output for error messages, look for "Sync successful
 5. Test the endpoints out using a tool like Postman or cURL if you're feeling frisky
+Disclaimer: If you're testing my code from my database and you get weird outputs for certain usernames, passwords, because the database hasn't changed since the early days, before the program worked fine.
+Don't be scared of null outputs for certain usernames, or a unhashed password for those users.
 ## Customizing the code

 This is amateurish code, but if you want to use it as a base for something better, the first step is customizing the /models/index.js.